 • Web & App Activity-Consider whether you should turn on/off Web & App Activity (WAA) for your users.
 From the Admin console, go to Apps > Additional Google services > Web and App Activity.
-By default, the admin WAA control is enabled for your organization but the WAA personalization setting for your end users is turned off.
+By default, for K-12 accounts, the admin WAA control is off by default and the WAA personalization setting for your end users is turned off.
 When the WAA service is turned on for the organization, the end users have the option to turn it on/off at their preference.
 If the admin turns the admin WAA control off for their organization in the Admin console, end users won't be able to turn it on individually.

 If users choose to turn on the WAA individually, their searches and activity from other Google services are saved in their organization managed Google Accounts, which provides them with a more personalized experience.
 Users can see and delete their Web & App Activity from the Activity controls page.
-For user instructions, go to See & Control your Web & App Activity.
+For user instructions, go to See & control your Web & App Activity.